Wandering With Werewolves

 - The Mainland translator uses the sentence 与狼人一起流浪 yǔ lángrén yìqǐ liúlàng '(Someone) wanders together with a wolf man'.

-The Chinese (Taiwan) translator similarly uses a full sentence, although somewhat more expansive: 與狼人結伴浪跡天涯 yǔ lángrén jiébàn làngjì tiānyá '(Someone) accompanies a wolf man wandering the ends of the earth'.
+The Traditional Chinese (Taiwan) translator similarly uses a full sentence, although somewhat more expansive: 與狼人結伴浪跡天涯 yǔ lángrén jiébàn làngjì tiānyá '(Someone) accompanies a wolf man wandering the ends of the earth'.

 The Mongolian translators both use full sentences.
 One uses the archaic past-tense form -хуй -khui, which can now also be used nominally.
 The other uses the particle нь n', which is frequently used in titles.